Number of wards I have data from, by week | |

 The following plot show what percentage of wards sang from each of the new batches of hymns, per week, since June 2024 when the new hymns started getting rolled out.
 I’ve included data from all three batches just so you can compare them to each other.

-When the second batch came out, only about 8.4% of wards sang at least one of those hymns right away.
-But, that jumped up to 16.3% and eventually peaked five weeks in at 24.3% on October 20.
+When the second batch came out, only about 7.6% of wards sang at least one of those hymns right away.
+But, that jumped up to 15.3% and eventually peaked five weeks in at 23.9% on October 20.
 It took a nosedive during Christmastime since there weren’t any Christmas hymns in that batch.
 After that, it partially recovered in January and early February, hovering around 13% of wards singing from it each week.
 Meanwhile, the first batch of hymns has almost always been more popular.
 In October 2024, when the second batch was most popular, the two were about even.
-Since Christmas, the first batch has consistently been more popular than the second batch.
+After Christmas, the first batch has consistently been more popular than the second batch.

 What hymns are most popular?

 The following table shows the hymns from the third batch in order of how popular they are.
-On the right, I have an approximation of how many wards have sung that hymn since its release.
+On the right, I have an approximation of how many wards have sung that hymn during this period.

 Approximate percentage of wards new hymns have been sung in | |